 7. Install a backseat mirror.

-Set up a mirror that allows you to see your child’s face from the driver’s seat.
+Set up a mirror that allows you to see your child’s face from the driver’s seat when they’re in a rear-facing car seat.
 That way you can keep an eye on them to make sure they’re comfortable and not overheating.

 photo: Eva Ingvarson Cerise